Frequently Asked Questions

 Both men and women, as individuals at Boston College, have a wide array of needs and concerns, some of which are not fully met by the University.
 We each deal with a unique set of challenges based on gender, race, and sexual orientation, among other factors.
 However, as a gender, women have historically faced prejudices, practices, and policies that specifically aim to strip their power, often by limiting access to education and career opportunities.
 These struggles are no less relevant to our own campus.

-We encourage and are deeply committed to men's growth and development, and work closely with Brotherhood for Change (BFC), a student-run organization started with the help of a male staff member at the WRC.
+We encourage and are deeply committed to men's growth and development, and work closely with Brotherhood for Change (BFC), a student-run organization started with the help of a male staff member at the WC.
 Counseling opportunities are also available specifically for men through The Men's Group, held by University Counseling Services.
-We are more than open to engaging in dialogue about how to better support men at the WRC, and hope that both men and women will come by the WRC to continue this conversation.
+We are more than open to engaging in dialogue about how to better support men at the WC, and hope that both men and women will come by the WC to continue this conversation.

-The Women’s Resource Center falls under the Office of Health Promotion in the Division of Student Affairs and is a collaborative partner of several organizations on campus such as Health Services, Counseling Services, AHANA Student Programs, the Women and Gender Studies Program, UGBC, GLC, and Nutrition.
-The WRC refers students to these groups and co-sponsors events with these and other groups on campus throughout the academic year.
+The Women’s Center falls under the student engagement area of the Division of Student Affairs and is a collaborative partner of many organizations on campus such as Health Services, Counseling Services, Thea Bowman AHANA Intercultural Center, the Women and Gender Studies Program, the Office of Health Promotion, and the Division of Mission and Ministry.
+The WC refers students to these offices and co-sponsors events with these and other groups on campus throughout the academic year.

-There are a variety of opportunities for BC students and faculty to get involved in the WRC.
+There are a variety of opportunities for BC students and faculty to get involved in the WC.
 We need many volunteers to help out with events we plan, especially during campaign weeks such as Love Your Body Week or Concerned About Rape Education Week.
-If a student is interested in working at the WRC, he or she can apply when we advertise for available positions typically at the end of each semester.
-A student could also train to become a Bystander Intervention Education presenter or a SANet advocate if they are interested in preventing or addressing sexual violence on BC’s campus.
+If a student is interested in working at the WC, he or she can apply when we advertise for available positions typically at the end of each semester.
+A student could also train to become a Bystander Intervention Education presenter if they are interested in preventing or addressing sexual violence on BC’s campus.
+Sophomore through senior women are invited to consider applying to serve as peer mentors to incoming women through the Big and Little Sisters program.

-There are also several discussion groups run by the WRC which students can join.
-Women’s Think Tank is a group in which students discuss feminist issues on campus, locally and globally.
-Members of Mosaic meet to discuss issues affecting women of color.
+There are also several discussion groups run by the WC which students can join.
+Think Tank is a group in which students discuss feminist issues on campus, locally and globally.
 UnCovered is a book club whose discussions will be led by a professor and will address themes in the readings such as masculinity/femininity, gender identity, and sexuality.

-The WRC also houses a library with books available for check out.
+The WC also houses a library with books available for check out.
 The books in the library address women’s issues as well as matters of social justice, race and sexuality.
-We ensure that the WRC remains a safe space where students can come to relax on the couches and hang out with the staff.
+We ensure that the WC remains a safe space where students can come to relax on the couches and hang out with the staff.

-If you are in need of assistance outside the working hours of the WRC there are several services you can call.
+If you are in need of assistance outside the working hours of the WC there are several services you can call.

 SANet (Sexual Assault Network): 617-552-BC11